Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 ![](/assets/blog/pricing-plans.jpg)

+Webflow has flexible pricing plans which come in two categories, Site Plans and Workspace Plans.
+And value can vary from personal projects up to enterprise websites.
+Most users, however, focus on Site Plans, which cover hosting and CMS features.

 <br>

-Perhaps you’re wondering "How much do Webflow websites cost?"
-It depends on what you want and how you intend to use it.
-Webflow has flexible pricing tiers, and value can vary from personal projects up to enterprise websites.
-Let's break it down.

-#### Plans Breakdown

-Webflow pricing plans come in two categories: Site Plans and Workspace Plans.
-Most of the users, however, focus on Site Plans, which cover hosting and CMS features.

 * **Free plan** - Use this to learn and test.
 You can build and publish a simple site on a Webflow subdomain.
 * **CMS Plan** -Ideal for blog and content-heavy sites or small business.
 Around $23/month (billed annually).
 * **Business Plan** -Set for companies that value speed and scaling and securing the site. $39 per month, approximately.
 * **Enterprise Plan** - This is custom pricing designed for organizations that require advanced security, collaboration, and traffic support.

-👉 Webflow's pricing plans can be viewed

-for the full breakdown.
+Perhaps you’ve wondering "How much do Webflow websites cost?"
+It depends on what you want and how you intend to use it.
+Webflow has flexible pricing tiers, and value can vary from personal projects up to enterprise websites.
+Let's break it down.👉

 (Insert table: Webflow Plans vs Key Features — Free, CMS, Business, Enterprise.)